Keynote Speaker and ITML Executive Director

 Amy Ruddell, Group Event Director, Diversified Business Communications

 “He provided tremendous educational value to our attendees and was extremely flexible in tailoring the topic for our specific audience.
 I highly recommend him for your conference and/or corporate speaking and training needs.”

 Ira Keltz, President, NEECOM (New England Electronic Commerce Users’ Group)

 “Eric Bloom is a go to speaker for us at PMI MassBay.
 He is well respected in his field and consistently rated highly by attendees.
 I would strongly recommend Eric Bloom for any PMI event. ”

 John Todd, VP Professional Development, MassBay PMI

-This talk will help you:
+This talk will help IT leaders:

 Leadership and Business Skills in a Waterfall, WAgile and Agile World

 Project management and Business Analysis, more than ever, comes in many shapes and styles.
 Traditional projects are generally managed top-down, most often using a Waterfall methodology.
 On the other end of the spectrum, Agile based projects are led by a Scrum Master using servant leadership principles.
 In addition to leadership differences, these two methodologies dramatically differ on virtually all other project processes, artifacts, and concepts.
 WAgile style projects are all those activities containing attributes of both.

 In this presentation you will: